aaryanrlondhe/Secure-Drive-Antivirus/README.md

 ## Contributing
 We welcome contributions to enhance Secure Drive Antivirus.
 To contribute, follow these steps:

-### Fork the repository.
+1. Fork the repository.

-Create a new branch:
+2. Create a new branch:
-bash
-Copy code
 git checkout -b feature-branch

-Make your changes and commit them: bash
-Copy code
-git commit -m "Description of changes"
+3. Make your changes and commit them: git commit -m "Description of changes"

-Push to the branch:
+4. Push to the branch:
-bash
-Copy code
 git push origin feature-branch

-Create a pull request on GitHub.
+5. Create a pull request on GitHub.

-License
+## License
 Secure Drive Antivirus is licensed under the MIT License.
 See the LICENSE file for more details.